psu13/mutable-hakyll/posts/mahler-too.md

 going all out, complete with giant metal bells, two brass sections, double percussion and an organ.

-Mahler is the most heavy metal rock and roll in the symphonic repertoire. [^1]
+Mahler is the most heavy metal rock and roll music in the symphonic repertoire. [^1]

 As you can imagine, this all sounded great.
 Of course the Mahler sounded great.
 But _Yizkor_ sounded great too.
 Maybe even greater.
 The piece begins and ends with the entire